-- ► There is a tax-effective transfer of assets to nominated beneficiaries. - ► The incapacity of the individual is addressed at all stages, including who is given the responsibility to control the individual's entities upon the death of the individual. - Asset protection implications for the individual and his or her beneficiaries are considered.
+- Any tax implications arising from the transfer of assets to nominated beneficiaries are considered at this time. - ► The incapacity of the individual is addressed at all stages, including who is given the responsibility to control the individual's entities upon the death of the individual. - Asset protection implications for the individual and his or her beneficiaries are considered.